wordsmythe/employer-test/README.md

 ### Who do people report to?

 * Does every individual have one single manager they report to?
+* What does the reporting structure around this role look like?

 ### Distributed teams